ManitejaVipani/TecKBC/README.md

 TecKBC (Technical KBC)

-TeKBC is like a KBC game with technical/programming questions
+TecKBC is like a KBC game with technical/programming questions

 All the questions are written in a "Quiz.txt" file and questions are selected at random